urre/acf-fold-flexible/readme.md

 1. Deactivate plugin

 ## Changelog
++ 1.1.3: Fixed an issue were the tooltips didn't work like expected on regular ACF.
+ACF Pro was fine.
+Now both!
 + 1.1.2: Fixed an issue were newly added field layouts did not get icon tooltips.
 Also fixed so newly added don't always stay blue, not until clicked.
 + 1.1.1: Minor tooltip adjustment.
 Smaller arrow and moved it a bit above the Field Group toggle list.
 + 1.1.0: Better support for both ACF and ACF PRO